amgarton47/CS62data-structures/BinaryTree/project/README.md

 * `height()` ... the maximum depth of a tree (below its root node)
 * `toString()` ... (in this lab) the sorted contents of the tree (or a sub-tree)

+You will notice that there are both public and private versions of most of these functions.
+The most natural methods operate reccursively from a specified node.
+But the insert/locate/size/height operations on a binary tree almost always want to operate on the entire tree.
+For this reason we define (and give you code for) public methods that operate on the entire tree.
+The real underlying implementations go into the private, per-node, recursive methods.

 We will use this class to construct some examples of binary *search* trees whose values are integers.
 For a binary search tree the value contained in a node *n* is

 * greater than all the values contained in nodes of the left subtree rooted at *n*, and